jeffkitson-music/nanodms/README.md

 ## Check Date
 Load the script in your browser or with a standard HTTP GET request.

-If today is after the release date, the secret will be revealed.
+If today is after the release date, the secret payload will be revealed.